steve1066d/devore.tubs/index.md

 provide a more accurate estimate of the actual tub temperature compared to the stock firmware.

-- It can be monitored and controlled with Wifi using a Sonoff Elite, or a Shelly Uni Plus, along with an optional Wifi adapter board.
+- It can be monitored and controlled with Wi-Fi using a Sonoff Elite, or a Shelly Uni Plus, along with an optional Wi-Fi adapter board.
 It works in conjunction with the existing control panel, keeping the safety and functionality of the system intact.